ansible/ansible/docs/proposals/docker/docker_container_moduler.md

     - none
   default: null

-net_alias:
+oom_killer:
-  description:
+  desription:
-    - Add network scoped alias to the container.
+    - Whether or not to disable OOM Killer for the container.
-  default: null
+  default: false

 paused:
   description: